G-20 endorses global corporate minimum tax at Rome summit

 Associated Press

-ROME (AP) — Leaders of the world’s most biggest economies on Saturday endorsed a global minimum tax on corporations as part of an agreement on new international tax rules, a step toward building more fairness amid skyrocketing revenues of some multinational businesses.
+ROME (AP) — Leaders of the world’s biggest economies on Saturday endorsed a global minimum tax on corporations, a linchpin of new international tax rules aimed at blunting the edge of fiscal paradises amid skyrocketing profits of some multinational businesses.

 The move by the Group of 20 summit in Rome was hailed by U.S. Treasury Secretary Janet L. Yellen as benefiting American businesses and workers.

 G-20 finance ministers in July had already agreed on a 15% minimum tax.
-Its formal endorsement at the summit Saturday in Rome of the world’s economic powerhouses was widely expected.
+It awaited formal endorsement at the summit Saturday in Rome of the world’s economic powerhouses.

 Yellen predicted in a statement that the deal on new international tax rules, with a minimum global tax, “will end the damaging race to the bottom on corporate taxation.”